Grew • Command Line Interface

 For the Grew-match backend (grew_match_back

-, it is required to first compile corpora.
+command, it is necessary to first compile corpora.

 For these two usages, sets of corpora are described in a JSON file.